monofuel/badmars/README.md

 - install nodejs
 - install rethinkdb
 - check out the github project into $GOPATH/src/github.com/monofuel/badmars
- - not badmars-js, i'll want to move the git repo sometime
 - `make setup` to prepare the project initially